Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/edelivery/digital-capability-locator.md

 permalink: /digital-capability-locator/
 ---

-# The Digital Capability Locator specification
+# The Digital Capability Locator (DCL) specification

-The framework assumes that there could be multiple publishers of business meta-data and e-business capabilites.
-Therefore a simple way to ask "where can I find information about the e-business capabilities of business X ?" is needed.
-That is the purpose of the DCL.
-It is essentially a DNS lookup (NAPTR Record) using a business identifier (eg ABN) as the query and it returns the URL of the detailed metadata about that business.
-In a given economy, there is usually only one DCL - often operated by a government authority.
+The Digital Capability Locator and Digital Capability Publisher enable an Access Point to determine the destination of a message in a dynamic environment.

+The Digital Capability Locator provides an Access Point with the answer to the following question:

+*"where can I find information about the e-business capabilities of business X ?"*

+The Digital Capability Locator is a mapping of participant identifiers to the digital address of the participant’s Digital Capability Publisher.

+The Digital Capability Locator's lookup service is based on the OASIS Business Document Metadata Service Location Committee Specification Version 01, which provides a standardised approach to retrieval of a participant's digital capability address.
+The specification has been based on the successful implementation within the European Union's PEPPOL and eSENS initiatives.

+The following specification documents provide further detail on the following topics:

+- The high-level business requirements;
+- The quality of service requirements;
+- The logical solution architecture;
+- The API Definitions and associated implementation guide;
+- Test assertions to support Service Providers to develop test cases to achieve accreditation.

 | Specification URL | Version | Status | API Definition | Issues List |
 | ----------------- | ------  | ------ | -------------- | -------- |